AppleInsider may earn an affiliate commission on purchases made through links on our site.

 The concept can also be extended to allow for calls to be answered without the user even needing to see the screen.

 When a call is received, the Apple Watch could play a special ringtone consisting of high and low notes in a specific short sequence, potentially for a specific user.
 To answer the call, the user could perform a series of rotating "flick" movements that matches the ringtone's notes, rolling away from their face for a high note, and towards for a low note.

 The lifting and rotating mechanic could be employed for selecting and sending pre-made instant messages to contacts.
 Once the right response is highlighted, the user could keep their wrist still for a few seconds to confirm they wish the message to be sent.

 A further tilt mechanic could be used to answer calls by tilting towards the user and holding in place for a few seconds to start the conversation, or away and holding to reject.
 The same can also be performed by tilting the wrist forward or back, then holding to confirm.

-Gestures have also been considered as a way to control a self-driving vehicle, with actions performed within a designated "interaction zone" able to order a vehicle to do one of a selection of maneuvers.
+Gestures have also previously been considered as a way to control a self-driving vehicle, with actions performed within a designated "interaction zone" able to order a vehicle to do one of a selection of maneuvers.
 More recently, Apple has looked into force-sensing gloves, which could allow gestures to be performed without a touch-sensitive surface or cameras monitoring the hand itself.